brittonlaroche/realm/inventoryDemo/README.md

 ![Hosting 1](./img/hosting1.png)

 Be sure to enable hosting.
-Once hosting is enabled click the upload button and load all of the files in the following directory
+If you see the error message __"Invaild directory"__ you need to click on the __"Settings"__ tab and disable hosting.
+Then enable hosting again.
+Once hosting is enabled click the upload button and load all of the files in the following directory.

 ```
 realm-master/inventoryDemo/export/backOffice/hosting/files/